 Knowing the type of fluid(s) you are processing is a good first step.
 That may help you determine the style of pump that you require.
 Next, you need to figure out the size and dial in certain pump configurations.
 You must understand how much you need to process in a day, a week or a year and use that to select or design a pump system that gives you the dependable flow rates you require.

 3. Specialized Performance Factors

 There are a number of other performance details and features you have to factor in for proper pump selection and configuration.
-We’re talking about friction head losses, static head, elevation, fluid velocity, variable speed drive, operating temperature, pressure, suction power and output design.
+We’re talking about friction head losses, static head, elevation, fluid velocity, variable speed drive, operating temperature, pressure, and output design.
+Most importantly, though, is evaluating your suction conditions and piping.
+90% of all pumping problems are on the suction side of any pumping system.
 These are all details to research in order to help you find the best pump for the specific job at hand.

 4. Energy Efficiency

 Different pumps have different drive systems.
 The systems must also be optimized for efficient performance to reduce your energy costs during operation.

 You may be able to save some money by purchasing a cheaper pump system.
 You may even be able to customize and configure it to handle your processing needs.
 However, running the wrong pump is usually a ticking time bomb.
 You may find yourself constantly making constant repairs or performing maintenance more often than you should.
 This can lead to costly downtime and unnecessary expenses.
 Why not just get the best pump to start with to save yourself a lot of headaches?

 You’ll also want to think about things like how difficult the pump system is to install and maintain in order to keep it working well.
 How often to seals, lubrication and bearings have to be replaced?
 What other maintenance and training procedures are required?
 Will your staff be able to handle the maintenance or do you need to bring in a specialist?